Azure/azure-powershell/src/ApiManagement/ApiManagement/help/New-AzApiManagementNamedValue.md

 ```

 ### -Secret
-Indicates that the property value is a secret and should be encrypted.
+Determines whether the value is a secret and should be encrypted or not.
+This parameter is optional.
+Default Value is false.

 ```yaml
 Type: System.Management.Automation.SwitchParameter